iftzp/abm-evacuation/README.md

 #### 6. 5 storeys, 4 exits, 4 stairwells
 ![alt text](experiments/experiment-6.png)

 The stairwells are impeding the agents heavily again with 1 stairwell, but we can see that the ground floor marked in purple has a relatively consistent number of agents, even though there are agents leaving higher floors.
 This shows the effect of having more doorways on the building as the agents can evacuate faster.
+In the second exit comparing the effect of stairwells, agents manage to clear the building within 116 time steps.